WalterNadalin/ParallelKDTree/code/README.md

 .\kdtree.x <h> <command>
 ```

-To run the parallel version with a number of `h` 2-dimensional points, `m` processes and `n` threads use the command:
+To run the parallel version with a number `h` of 2-dimensional points, `m` of processes and `n` of threads, use the command:

 ```bash
 mpirun -np <m> .\kdtree.x <h> <command> <n>